 - For an entity that is a law enforcement agency or for a department, as demonstrated by pattern or practice, intentionally violate Code of Criminal Procedure 2.251, below.

 The prohibition on endorsing a policy as described at item 1 does not apply to an elected official.

 Gov't Code 752.053(a); City of El Cenizo v.
 Texas, 890 F.3d 164 (5th Cir.
 2018)

 Limitation on Peace Officer Enforcement Activity

 In compliance with Government Code 752.053(a), a local entity or campus police department may not prohibit or materially limit a person who is a commissioned peace officer described by Code of Criminal Procedure 2.12, a corrections officer, a booking clerk, a magistrate, or a district attorney, criminal district attorney, or other prosecuting attorney and who is employed by or otherwise under the direction or control of the entity or department from doing any of the following:

 - Inquiring into the immigration status of a person under a lawful detention or under arrest;

 - With respect to information relating to the immigration status, lawful or unlawful, of any person under a lawful detention or under arrest, including information

 regarding the person's place of birth:

-- Sending the information to or requesting or receiving the information from United States Citizenship and Immigration Services, United States Immigration and Customs Enforcement, or another relevant federal agency;
+- Sending the information to or requesting or receiving the information from U.S. citizenship and Immigration Services, U.S. Immigration and Customs Enforcement, or another relevant federal agency;

 - Maintaining the information; or